-The slow food revolution has swept across the country.
+The slow food revolution continues to sweep across the country.
 While restaurants in Europe and elsewhere have been utilizing locally sourced produce, meat and dairy for some time, Americans were slow to catch on.
-Thanks to activist chef Alice Waters and others, restaurateurs around the country are beginning to realize the benefits of buying locally, whether its to help local farmers and purveyors or to have fresher and more beneficial foodstuff.
+Beginning decades ago with activists like chef Alice Waters (Chez Panisse) restaurateurs around the country are continuing to realize the benefits of buying locally, whether its to help local farmers and purveyors or to have fresher and more beneficial foodstuff.
 If you live near a large city, chances are, you’ve eaten at a farm-to-table restaurant.

 Eateries such as the storied French Laundry in Yountville, California, have been slow-food meccas for years.
 But unlike many locavore restaurants around the country, French Laundry has a working herb garden onsite, allowing for the freshest ingredients possible with the least environmental impact.
 Is this why chef Thomas Keller’s cuisine gets the highest praise of any American restaurant?
 Probably not but it definitely helps boost the quality and taste of the food.
 Following French Laundry’s lead, a number of other fine dining establishments around the country have taken farm-to-table to the next level: either using existing parts of their properties to build herb and vegetable gardens or purchasing nearby farmland to grow produce and raise livestock.
 Here are six of our favorites from around the country: